-Swenson Granite Company quarry (off the Woodbury-Cabot Road), which was reopened in the 1970's, continues to operate and recently expanded (also see Local Economy section.)
+From the late 1800's to the 1940's granite extraction was the major industry in town.
+The Swenson Granite Company quarry (off the Woodbury-Cabot Road), which was re-opened in the 1970's, continues to operate and recently expanded (also see Local Economy section.)
 Other earth resources in Woodbury include: pyrite, smoky quartz, apatite, zircon, calcite, feldspar, epidote, rutile, magnetite, and most importantly, sand and gravel.
 Woodbury's sand and gravel deposits are glacial in origin, and, like human habitation, agriculture, and groundwater resources, these deposits generally follow the courses of streams.
 While sand and gravel deposits may yield needed materials for road and building construction, these coincidental development patterns render their extraction a matter of some sensitivity.
-It is vital that care be taken in the permitting process for future extraction operations to avoid land use conflicts and environmental damage.
+Any new operation to extract sand and gravel shall have no undue adverse effect on aesthetics, natural features, or ecological systems, or on the orderly development of any property in the affected area, or of the Land Use District in which the operation is located.